Premier Manager 3: Reception

 Critics received Premier Manager 3 well.
-Amiga Format rated the game 85% and noted that the game is difficult enough to challenge even experienced players of management sims.
-CU Amiga also rated the game 85% and praised the game for the user friendly interface.
-However the review also criticised how similar the interface and game in general was similar to Premier Manager 2.
+Amiga Format rated the game 85% and observed that the game is difficult enough to challenge even experienced players of management sims.
+CU Amiga rated the game 85% and praised the game for the user friendly interface but also criticised how similar the interface and game in general was similar to Premier Manager 2.
 The review from Amiga Computing gave the game its "Gold Award" and recommended readers purchase Premier Manager 3.
-The review also noted how similar the game is to Premier Manager 2, and suggested it may not be worth buying if you already own the previous 2 games in the series.
+The review also observed how similar the game is to Premier Manager 2, and suggested it may not be worth buying if the players already own the previous two games in the series.
 Amiga User International magazine did not like Premier Manager 3.
-The review stated that it is too similar to Premier Manager 2 and the improvements were minimal.
-The review also attacked the method of playing the game is flawed due to not being able to compare tactics against the opposing team's players.
-The game was also re-released as part of a budget set called Soccer Stars 96, which contained FIFA International Soccer, Kick Off 3 and On the Ball: League Edition.
-The collection received good reviews in general but it was noted that none of the games, including Premier Manager 3, were as good as more recent football games at the time.
+The review wrote that it is too similar to its predecessor and the improvements were minimal.
+The review also attacked the method of playing the game as flawed due to not being able to compare tactics against the opposing team's players.
+The game was re-released as part of a budget set called Soccer Stars 96, which contained FIFA International Soccer, Kick Off 3, and On the Ball: League Edition.
+The collection received good reviews in general but it was observed that none of the games, including Premier Manager 3, were as good as more recent football games at the time.

 Multi-Edit System

 After the release of Premier Manager 3, Gremlin Interactive developed and released the Premier Multi-Edit System.
 This was separate software that would allow the user to edit statistics of teams, players, stadia, and other in game details.
 Players can be swapped from team to team, managers could be changed and the football strips altered.
 This was so the user could update the game as the seasons progressed.
-This was further emphasised with the subtitle of the software being "You'll never need another management game ... ever!".
+This was further emphasised with the subtitle of the software being "You'll never need another management game ... ever!"
 As a stand-alone product, the Multi-Edit System was received well and received a rating of 86% from CU Amiga.
 The Multi-Edit System was bundled with the Premier Manager 3 Deluxe release in 1995.